wweiss/aws-serverless-etsy-shop-event-source/README.md

 #### Create a new KMS Key

 1. Login to the AWS IAM console.

 2. Click the "Encryption keys" menu item.

 3. (Important) Just below the "Create key" button, there will be a Region selected.
 Change this to be the same region that you will deploy your app to.

 4. Click "Create key".

 5. Enter an alias, e.g., "etsy-api" and click "Next Step".

 6. Click "Next Step" again to skip the add tags step.

 7. Select a role that is allowed to administer the key, e.g., delete it, and click "Next Step".

 8. Select a role that is allowed to use the key, e.g., encrypt with it, and click "Next Step".

 9. Preview the key policy and then click "Finish".

 10. Click on your newly created key and copy its full ARN value.

 #### Encrypt Twitter API parameters with the AWS CLI

 1. Install the AWS CLI.

 2. Encrypt your Etsy API Key by running this command: `aws kms encrypt --key-id <key ARN> --plaintext '<Etsy API key>'`

 3. The result JSON will contain a field called `CiphertextBlob`.
 That string value (without the double-quotes) is what should be provided into the **EncryptedApiKey** parameter of the serverless app.

 ## Other Parameters

 In addition to the Etsy API key parameter, the app also requires the following additional parameters:

 1.  **ShopId** (required) - This is the Etsy specific ShopId used to identify the shop who's active listings are to be polled.

 2.  **ListingProcessorFunctionName** (required) - This is the name (not ARN) of the lambda function that will process listings gathered by the app.

 3.  **DecryptionKeyName** (required if providing encrypted the Etsy API Key) - This is the KMS key name of the key used to encrypt the Etsy API key parameter.
 Note, this must be just the key name (UUID that comes after key/ in the key ARN), not the full key ARN.
 It's assumed the key was created in the same account and region as the app deployment.

 4.  **PollingFrequencyInMinutes** (optional) - The frequency at which the lambda will poll the Etsy API (in minutes).
 Default: 5.

 5.  **IncludeImages** (optional) - Indicates if image metadata (URLs, not the actual image data) should be fetched and returned with the listings.
 Please be advised that this will slow down the app as it must request each individually and respect the rate limits of Etsy.
 Default: true.

 6.  **RequestsPerSecond** (optional) - Set the rate at which requests can be sent to the Etsy API.
 Should not be changed unless you have upgraded from the basic, public access limits for Etsy applications.
 Default: 5.

+7.  **PerRequestTimeout** (optional) - Milliseconds before any given request to the Etsy API will timeout and give up.
+Default: 1500.

+8.  **PollTimeout** (optional) - Maximum time in seconds to spend on a given polling sesssion.
+Default: 30.

 # Special Thanks

 Special thanks to AWS Labs and their excellent [Twitter Event Source](https://github.com/awslabs/aws-serverless-twitter-event-source) for providing the idea and foundations for this app.

 Also thanks to [Chris Weiss](https://github.com/bitblit) for the various pieces of logging code and gulp configuration I lifted off him for this.